CSI5902 GRADUATE SEMINAR REQUIREMENTS

 This seminar series runs from September to April only.

 The seminar schedule and abstracts are available on the Seminar Coordinator's Web site at

 Arrangements for scheduling a presentation should be made early each year (preferably in early September before the last date for registration for the Fall Term).

 This requirement must be completed before the student will be permitted to graduate.

-All graduate students are encouraged to attend seminars at SCS and at SITE, even after the completion of their formal attendance and presentation requirements.
+All graduate students are encouraged to attend seminars at SCS and at EECS, even after the completion of their formal attendance and presentation requirements.